davidBentoPereira/davidBentoPereira/README.md

 </div>
 <samp>

-:bee: Stuck in a never-ending quest for wisdom called philosophy :seedling:
+**🤔 STATUS:**  Stuck in a never-ending quest for wisdom called philosophy :seedling:

-:hourglass: Sed fugit interea, fugit irreparabile tempus, singula dum capti circumvectamur amore  :skull:
+**🐝 FAVORITE QUOTE:**  "Computer is not the thing.
+It's the thing that gets you to the thing." - Halt & Catch Fire (TV Show)

-**:gem: Job:** Ruby on Rails Fullstack Developer (Freelancer)
+**💎 JOB:** Ruby on Rails Fullstack Developer (Freelancer)

-**:school_satchel: Learning:** React & Next.JS & Redux

-**:computer: Languages:** PHP, Ruby, Javascript, Typescript
+**💻 LANGUAGES:** PHP, Ruby, Javascript, Typescript

-**:computer: Frameworks:** Symfony, Ruby on Rails, Angular, React.JS, Next.JS
+**💻 FRAMEWORKS:** Symfony, Ruby on Rails, Angular, React.JS, Next.JS

-**:heart: Hobbies:** Philosophy, Litterature, Trail Running, Music, Guitar
+**❤️ HOBBIES:** Philosophy, Litterature, Trail Running, Music, Guitar

-**:office: Organisation:** Freelancer :v:
+**🏢 ORGANISATION:** Freelancer... for now.
+I'm currently searching for a long terme position 😉

 **:mailbox_with_mail: Get in touch :**
 <a href="https://www.linkedin.com/in/david-bento-pereira/">